 Stop 4: Estes Park or Old Fall River Road

 Finish the third day of the Denver – Rocky Mountain road trip in downtown Estes Park.
 The area is dotted with cozy restaurants, authentic gift shops, and ample places to relax after the 2 days in the mountains.

-Alternately, you can drive along Old Fall River Road and soak up other sights of Rocky Mountain National Park.
-This route, however, works only for summer road trips.
+Alternately, you can drive along Old Fall River Road and take in other sights of Rocky Mountain National Park.
+This route, however, works only for the summer road trips.
 Mostly gravel, the 11-mile mountainous road remains close from early October until early July.

 5-Day Road Trip from Denver to Rocky Mountain National Park: Day 4 – Boulder and Denver